turingschool/curriculum/tutorials/web_services/api.markdown

 end
 ```

-Then refactoring the branch into a ternary...
+Then refactoring the branch into a ternary:

 ```ruby
 def create